Semilocal Meta-GGA Exchange-Correlation Approximation From Adiabatic Connection Formalism: Extent and Limitations: Introduction

-Recently based on the ISI formula, the adiabatic connection semilocal correlation (ACSC) method was introduced\cite{constantin2019correlation}, showing the alternative path of construction of semilocal correlation functionals.
-The ACSC formula interpolates the high and low-density limit for the given semi-local DFA directly, in contrary to the standard path where the interpolation is done at the local LDA level and then corrected by gradient or meta-GGA corrections\cite{perdewPRL96,taoPRL03}.
-We recall that in \Ref{constantin2019correlation}, the ACSC functional was built using Perdew-Burke-Ernzerhof (PBE)\cite{perdewPRL96} high-density formula and mPC model showing similar or improved accuracy over its PBE precursor proving in the same time the evidence for the robustness of ACSC construction.
+Recently, based on the ISI formula, the adiabatic connection semilocal correlation (ACSC) method was introduced\cite{constantin2019correlation}, showing the alternative path of construction of semilocal correlation energy functionals.
+The ACSC formula interpolates the high and low-density limit for the given semi-local DFA directly, contrary to the standard path where the interpolation is done at the local LDA level and then corrected by gradient or meta-GGA corrections\cite{perdewPRL96,taoPRL03}.
+We recall that in \Refs{constantin2019correlation}, the ACSC functional was built using Perdew-Burke-Ernzerhof (PBE)\cite{perdewPRL96} high-density formula and mPC model showing similar or improved accuracy over its PBE precursor proving in the same time the evidence for the robustness of ACSC construction.

-In this paper, we investigate in more detail the ACSC method and provide some new developments in this context.
-In \Sec{sec-theory}, we briefly overview the ACSC functional construction, showing the importance of high- and low-density limit approximations.
-Next, we propose an extension of the ACSC method to the meta-GGA level using the high and low-density limits of the Tao-Perdew-Staroverov-Scuseria (TPSS)~\cite{taoPRL03} DFA.
-Following that, we apply ACSC correlation energy functionals to some model systems (Hook's atom and H$_2$ molecule) and real calculations (the atomization energies of several small molecules) to show some current limitations of ACSC functional construction.
-Lastly, we conclude by discussing the future possible advances of the present construction.
+Motivated by the progress in this direction, this paper extends the ACSC method at the meta-GGA level and provides new insights in this context.

+In the following, we briefly recall some aspects of ACSC functional construction and investigate a few available approximations for the high- and low-density regimes.
+Based on that, we propose an extension of the ACSC method to the meta-GGA level using the high and low-density limits of the Tao-Perdew-Staroverov-Scuseria (TPSS)~\cite{taoPRL03} DFA.
+Following that, we apply ACSC correlation energy functionals to some model systems (Hooke's atom and H$_2$ molecule) and real calculations (the atomization energies of several small molecules) to show some advantages and current limitations of ACSC functional construction.
+Lastly, we conclude by discussing the possible advances of the present construction.